 Generate output containing library calls for floating point.
 Warning: the requisite libraries are not available for all ARM targets.
-Normally the facilities of the machine's usual C compiler are used, but this cannot be done directly in cross-compilation.
-You must make your own arrangements to provide suitable library functions for cross-compilation.
+Normally the facilities of the machine's usual C compiler are used, but this cannot be done directly in

 '-msoft-float' changes the calling convention in the output file; therefore, it is only useful if you compile all of a program with this option.
 In particular, you need to compile 'libgcc.a', the library that comes with GCC, with '-msoft-float' in order for this to work.